 I know the thought of writing or drawing every day can deter people from committing.
 I mean, after a long, tiring day, the last thing anyone wants to do is come home to even more work, right?
 Trust me!
 I completely understand.
-But the positive effects of journaling can be felt even if it’s not done daily.
+But, the positive effects of journaling can be felt even if it’s not done daily.
+Below are a few.

 One thing that can really help you make your journaling work is to learn how to keep one effectively.
 Make some journaling rules.
 Commit to writing in it every day until you make it a habit.
 Keep it private.
 This is YOUR release for YOUR mental wellness.